Fighting In The Dark

 Most of all, we can value other human beings simply for being human.
 We can care for others without a question of what is deserved, and we can care for ourselves, and try to make space for our own health and restoration.

-The list of things that fascists cannot do is vast; every one of their malicious intentions reveals another fine thing they despise too much to value.
+The list of things that fascists cannot do is almost unending; every one of their malicious intentions reveals another fine thing they despise too much to value.
 We can value education.
 We can value science rather than fraud.
 We can value diversity rather than conformity.
 We can value correction rather than punishment.
 We can value justice rather than corruption.
 We can value critical thinking rather than propaganda.
 We can value truth rather than lies, and journalism rather than conspiracy.
 We can value peace rather than violence.
 We can value true friendship rather than domination and solidarity rather than brutality.
 We can value kindness rather than bullying.

-I think it's important to note that the things that fascists cannot do are not things that they are incapable of; they are simply things that, the more a person did them, the more that person would cease being fascist and would start becoming something better.
+I think it's important to note that the things that fascists cannot do are not things that they are incapable of; they are simply things which, the more a person did them, the more that person would cease being fascist and would start becoming something better.
 If we do these things ourselves, it creates a new atmosphere, which makes it more possible (if still unlikely) that others might leave fascism's grim picture and enter a new and better frame.

 They can leave fascism, you know.
 It's possible.
 A lot of people are going to be terribly harmed by this thing they voted for, and a lot of them did it out of ignorance, which is easier to escape than indifference; and even indifference is easier to escape than active malice.
-Because we are committed to seeing things as they are, we must to maintain boundaries away from fascists, for our own safety and that of others—not because we are interested in isolation and shunning, but because a space cannot be safe if it admits a person who means to bring harm.
+Because we are committed to seeing things as they are, we must maintain boundaries separating us from fascists, for our own safety and that of others—not because we are interested in isolation and shunning, but because a space cannot be safe if it admits a person who means to bring harm.

 And because we are committed to seeing things as they are, we must admit that fascists are unlikely to change no matter how badly they are harmed, because they would then have to lose supremacy's unnatural advantages, and pay the costs of knowing what they have been and the consequences of what they have done.
 But they can change; in fact, people change all the time.
 Once upon a time, I began to leave ignorance and complacency, for example; maybe at some point you did, too.
 If any do start to move back toward our shared humanity, we should be ready to do another thing fascists cannot, which is to recognize positive progress and celebrate it.